MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/troubleshoot-software-load-balancer.md

         This restarts the processes on a different Network Controller VM.

-- To restart the host agents, on every Azure Stack HCI host, run the following command:
+- To restart the host agents, on every physical host, run the following command:

     ```powershell
     Restart-Service nchostagent --force